axonasif/dotsh/README.md

 Feel free to create your `dotfiles` by forking this repo!
 You can then use it on https://gitpod.io/preferences for Gitpod.

-You can learn more about using dotfiles on Gitpod at https://www.gitpod.io/docs/config-dotfiles
+Learn more about using dotfiles on Gitpod at https://www.gitpod.io/docs/config-dotfiles

 # How it works on Gitpod
 ```markdown